 The Department works with DBEs and assists them in their efforts to participate in the highway construction program.
 All bidders should contact the Department's Business Engagement and Compliance Office (BECO) by phone, through email, or at the address shown below, for assistance in their efforts to use DBEs in the highway construction program of the Department.
 BECO contact information is as follows:

-Arizona Department of Transportation Business Engagement and Compliance Office 1801 W. Jefferson Street, Ste.
-101, Mail Drop 154A Phoenix, AZ 85007 Phone (602) 712-7761 FAX (602) 712-8429
+Arizona Department of Transportation Business Engagement and Compliance Office 1801 W. Jefferson Street, Room 101, Mail Drop 154A Phoenix, AZ 85007 Phone (602) 712-7761

-Email: contractorcompliance@azdot.gov
+Email: LPAContractorCompliance@azdot.gov

-Website: www.azdot.gov/bec
+Website: www.azdot.gov/beco

 4.01 Mentor-Protégé Program: